- 1 What is a Facelift?

 How Long Does a Facelift Last?

-A full facelift offers dramatic results that help you to look up to ten years younger.
-The results form the facelift are shown to last for up to 15 years in most patients.
+A full facelift offers powerful results that help you to look several years younger.
+It is important to know that while a facelift sets back the clock, it doesn’t stop the clock from ticking as time goes by.
+The results from a facelift are shown to last for up to 10 years in most patients.
+This varies individually depending on the skin type, individual aging process, and lifestyle.

 How Painful is a Facelift?

-You will be under sedation during the facelift procedure so that you do not feel any pain or discomfort.
+You will be under anesthesia during the facelift procedure so that you do not feel any pain or discomfort.
 During recovery, it is normal to experience some bruising, swelling, and discomfort.
-The discomfort can be managed with pain medication.
+Dr. Fichadia’s experience is that the patients report the discomfort as ‘tightness’ more than pain.
+It is usually managed well with Tylenol.
+Most of our patients don’t take the stronger pain medications that have been prescribed for more than a day after the surgery.

 What is a Good Age for a Facelift?

-The optimal age to get a facelift is dependent on each individual’s circumstance.
-The best candidates for a facelift are between the ages of 40 and 60.
-Although people in their mid-40s often see the optimal results.
+The optimal age to get a facelift is dependent on individual anatomy.
+The best candidates for a facelift are between the ages of 40 and 65.
+In general, better quality tissues will have long-lasting results.
+Sometimes, patients in their mid-40s are considered good candidates if their facial features are amenable to correction by a facelift.

 Should I Get a Facelift or Fillers?